Empathic people are likely to have this personality trait.

-Agreeable people tend to be tactful, trusting, friendly and warm.
+Agreeable people also tend to be trusting, modest, straightforward and compliant.

 Dr Meara Habashi, the study’s first author, said: